arangodb/docs/3.10/quick-start-guide.md

 [Use ArangoDB in the Cloud](quick-start-in-the-cloud.html) to get started.

 You can also install ArangoDB locally or on your own server hardware.
-See [Use ArangoDB On-Premises](quick-start-on-premises.html) for more details.
+See [Install ArangoDB on-premises](quick-start-on-premises.html) for more details.